Battle of Ampfing (1800): Result

 The Austrians suffered 303 killed, 1,690 wounded, and 1,077 captured.
 The French lost 193 killed, 817 wounded, and 697 captured.
-Expecting to fight a major battle the following day, the Austrian generals were surprised to find that the French evacuated Haag and vanished into the deep woods.
+Expecting to fight a major battle the following day, the Austrian generals were surprised to find that the French had evacuated Haag and vanished into the deep woods.
 Though Lauer counseled caution, the victory elated the inexperienced Archduke John, the aggressive Weyrother, and the army staff.
 They became convinced that they only faced French rear guards.
 "This erroneous idea prompted Austrian headquarters to ignore all normal precautions in the haste to come to grips [with the French force]."
 John ordered a pursuit toward Hohenlinden by the columns of Riesch, Latour, and Kollowrat, while drawing in FML Michael von Kienmayer's 16,000-strong column to form his northern flank.
 They chased after the French into the Ebersberg forest, but Moreau waited for the Austrian and Bavarian force in the Hohenlinden plain with four divisions and his cavalry reserve and ambushed them as they emerged from the forest.
 To complete the victory at Hohenlinden, MG Antoine Richepanse's division accomplished a surprise envelopment of the Austrian left flank.

 This crushing victory, followed by several skirmishes and clashes along the Danube and in Bavaria, demoralized the Habsburg force.
 These, Coupled with First Consul Napoleon Bonaparte's victory at the Battle of Marengo on 14 June 1800, ended the War of the Second Coalition.
 In February 1801, the Austrians signed the Treaty of Lunéville, accepting French control up to the Rhine and the French puppet republics in Italy and the Netherlands.
 The subsequent Treaty of Amiens between France and Britain began the longest break in the wars of the Napoleonic period.